agude/agude.github.io/_posts/2016-03-09-lab41_python2vec.md

 ```

 The five words that come up are all things you would expect to appear near
-range in the code: `i` and `k` are common looping variable names, `zip` is a
+`range` in the code: `i` and `k` are common looping variable names, `zip` is a
-function to manipulate lists, and `xrange` performs the same function as range
+function to manipulate lists, and `xrange` performs the same function as `range`
 but without instantiating a list. `03d` seems slightly odd at first, but it is
-used in number formatting expressions and pairs well with range, which
+used in number formatting expressions and pairs well with `range`, which
 generates lists of numbers.
 In a recommender sense, suggesting `xrange` and
-`zip` would be useful, as someone using range would almost certainly benefit
+`zip` would be useful, as someone using `range` would almost certainly benefit
 from knowing about them if they did not.

 Let's try our original example from the introduction: